DV

 Strategy & risk

-SCHG tracks Dow Jones U.S. Large-Cap Growth Total Stock Market Index with a capital appreciation approach, while VGT tracks Basket (Vanguard Information Technology ETF holdings) using a seeks to track the performance of the msci us investable market index/information technology 25/50, an index made up of stocks of large, mid-size, and small u.s. companies within the information technology sector, including technology software and services, hardware and equipment, and semiconductor manufacturers. strategy.
-Beta is 1.19 for SCHG and 1.32 for VGT, indicating SCHG is less volatile relative to the market.
+SCHG tracks Dow Jones U.S. Large-Cap Growth Total Stock Market Index with a capital appreciation approach, while VGT tracks Basket (Vanguard Information Technology ETF holdings) using a basket strategy.
+Beta is 1.17 for SCHG and 1.29 for VGT, indicating SCHG is less volatile relative to the market.

 Fund details